mattyoung101/omicron/documentation/docs/omicam.md

 This year, Team Omicron presents a novel approach to robot localisation based on a hybrid sensor-fusion/non-linear optimisation algorithm.
 Our approach builds an initial estimate of the robot's position using faster, more inaccurate methods like goal triangulation and mouse sensor displacement.
-It then refines this estimate to a much higher accuracy by solving a 2D non-linear optimisation problem in realtime.
+It then refines this estimate to a much higher accuracy by solving a 2D non-linear optimisation problem in realtime using the Subplex algorithm (an improvement of the well known Nelder-Mead simplex algorithm).
 The addition of the optimisation stage to the algorithm increases accuracy by about 4.6x, to be as little as 1.5cm error.

 Our optimisation algorithm works by comparing observed field line geometry from the camera (sampled via raycasting), to a known model of the field.
 By trying to optimise the robot's unknown (x,y) position such that it minimises the error between the observed lines and expected lines at each position, we can infer the robot's coordinates to a very high level of accuracy.

 The optimisation stage of our sensor fusion algorithm is based on a paper by Lauer, Lange and Redmiller (2006) [^2], as covered in the paper by Lu, Li, Hu and Zheng (2013) [^3].
 However, our approaches are different in certain areas, with us making some concessions and improvements to better suit the RoboCup Junior league (as the paper was written for middle-size league).
 Lauer et al's approach casts rays and marks points where these rays intersect the lines, whereas we work with these rays and their lengths directly.
 Their approach also calculates the orientation of the robot, while we trust the value of the IMU for orientation to simplify our algorithm.
 Their optimisation stage uses the RPROP algorithm to minimise error, while we use Subplex (based on the Nelder-Mead simplex algorithm).
 Finally, Lauer et al's approach has more complex global localisation and smoothing that can handle unstable localisations with multiple local minima, while our approach assumes only one minimum is present in the objective function.

-Our approach has the following 5 main steps:
+We further explain our method by dividing it into the following 6 main processes:

 1. Estimate calculation
 3. Image analysis